Equal Opportunity Employment

 Employment at Magnolia Regional Medical Center is at will.
 This means that either the employee or the Hospital may terminate the employment relationship for any reason, with or without cause or notice.
 Nothing contained in the Handbook, nor any statements contrary to this at will policy, are valid.

 Applications for employment can be made online.
 Click “Job Listings” on the right column to access available opportunities and submit your application online.

 Employee Health Requirements

 All applicants are required to have a tuberculin (TB) skin test within the first 10 days of hire.
 New employees will be screened by the Employee Health Nurse to determine the need for the following vaccines: MMR, Varicella (Chickenpox), and Hepatitis B. Upon determination of need by the Employee Health Nurse, the vaccines will be provided at no cost to the employee.

 Annually, the hospital provides the employee tuberculin (TB) skin tests, influenza (flu) inoculations and other inoculations as unusual situations arise

-An orientation program for all new employees is scheduled at least bimonthly.
-It is required that all new employees attend these orientation programs, within the first 90 days of employment.
+An orientation program is required that all new employees attend these orientation programs, within the first 90 days of employment.
 The orientation program reviews general policies, rules, and regulations of the hospital, employee information handbook as well as fire safety, and disaster manuals, paging codes, key personnel and departments, Medical Staff and Board of Commissioners, infection control, personnel policies, organization structure of the hospital and any other mandatory programs.
 An acknowledgment card will be signed during orientation and left with the Human Resources Department.